-Information technology is transforming the health care industry, giving providers ready access to electronic health records and other information that can improve how health care is delivered.
-Our program prepares professionals from a variety of fields to step into leadership and technology roles in the development and management of enterprise-level health information systems – and make a difference in patient care.
+Information technology is transforming the health care industry, giving providers ready access to electronic health records and other information that can vastly improve health care.

 The Master of Health Informatics & Health Information Management program is offered by the UW School of Public Health, ranked sixth among public health graduate schools by U.S. News and World Report.
-It is taught by faculty with expertise in health information management, health informatics and health administration.
+It is taught in collaboration with UW’s top-ranked Master of Health Administration program.

 The MHIHIM program’s executive format is designed to accommodate the busy schedules of working professionals.
 Classes meet in Bellevue just once a month, Thursday through Saturday, and one night per week by webinar.

 March 31, 2017